 “To date…the most basic assumption of this whole enterprise remains in the air: there is still no clear convincing, scientific proof that artists do, in fact, suffer more psychological problems than any other vocational group – and probably little chance of obtaining any.
 So far, neither the National Institute of Mental Health nor the National Depressive and Manic-Depressive Association keep statistics on the rate of mental illness by occupation.
 Meanwhile, the biased focus on those creatives with troubled lives will never confirm their unique vulnerability, even if their troubles had unimpeachable documentation.”

-He always seemed in every way in speed with the nineteen miles per second at which the Earth would spin on its axis.
+So, the rather disturbing fact of the matter is there is no proving nor disproving of a scientific link.
+Nobody can tell for certain how much Robin Williams’ particularly severe disorder/extrovertedly compulsive desire to entertain played a hand in helping to make who he was, and how the scope of his brilliance was influenced as a result.
+(The reported early stages of the neurodegenerative illness, Parkinson’s, accompanied by these two elements, to go with old age, I believe also played a significant part.)
+But all told, one certainly does not have to be to some extent clinically, mentally ill in order to create something powerful.
+Nor would proper medication – should one be able to find it – hinder creative output.
+Generally speaking, surrounding yourself first and foremost with friends and a supportive community are the most important things that encourage and sustain growth.
+A muse helps, and since the moment I learned I wanted to write I felt I just needed this as a sole foundation.
+It took a long time and some excruciating not-knowing – some, personally speaking, being able to maintain that hurting my selflessly creative self would be the ultimate act of selfishness – to uncover this more base-foundation.
+(I have always been able to in some way say to myself, ‘O, what an ass am I’, and work from there. :) ) Yet his influence will no doubt continue to inspire me to be a well-rounded, and grounded, creative individual .
+He always seemed in every way in speed with the nineteen miles per second at which the Earth revolved on its axis.
 His sharp, sometimes mesmerizing barrage of calculated wit and highly calibrated sense of irony were huge influences on me.
-Classic Robin-isms, like, “Excuse me, Mr. President, in the dictionary under ‘irony’, it says ‘See irony’”, or “We’re not laughing at you, we’re laughing near you,” were all said out of love.
-He was worldly and wild, and embodied a child-like curiosity to always want to learn more.
-He was extremely articulate as well as an extravaganza of cultural voices, recognizable musical instruments and sound-effects, and real-life impersonations.
-He could retain and dole out the obscurest of technical details, and was able to seamlessly conduct this entire compendium at any given time.
-(I had to pause after the ‘invention of the bagpipe’, around the 6:40 mark.)
+Classic Robin-isms, like, “Excuse me, Mr. President, in the dictionary under ‘irony’, it says ‘See irony’”, or “We’re not laughing at you, we’re laughing near you,” were said out of love.
+He was worldly and eccentric, embodying a child-like curiosity to always want to learn more.
+He was extremely articulate apart from and even in between the extravaganza of cultural voices, musical instruments and sound-effects, and real-life impersonations.
+He could dole out the obscurest of technical details in an improvised routine, and was able to seamlessly conduct this entire compendium at any given time (…I had to pause after the ‘invention of the bagpipe’, around the 6:40 mark).
 He will forever remain untouchable in his ability to improvise.
-I was/am especially amazed by his Shakespearean launches; one of which, in the middle of introducing Rita Rudner at Comic Relief V I cannot find on youtube, but just have on VHS, and so will try to do justice here:
+I was/am especially amazed by his Shakespearean launches; one of which, in the middle of introducing Rita Rudner at Comic Relief V, which I cannot find on youtube but will try to do justice here:

-“…And she just finished her first movie, which she co-stars with Kenneth Branagh – [dropping into dramatic British accent] Gadzukes!
+“…And she just finished her first movie, which she co-stars with Kenneth Branagh – [dropping into exaggerated-dramatic British accent] Gadzukes!
 Yes!
-The woman is here, all the way from The Royal Shakespeare Company! ‘…I fear not, Fellatio!
+The woman is here, all the way from The Royal Shakespeare Company! …‘I fear not, Fellatio!
 This is I damndest cunningly withstane!
 These queen sheets I shall not know thy thread, but yet touched the cock and called her throne!
 Oh, saucy Worcester, wilt thou deny thy father’s brothers?!
-Eldest son Vollack, come to the moisture of all England’s fetted loins, in my loins!
+Eldest son, Vollack, come to the moisture of all England’s fetted loins – in my loins!
 Titus has no penis.’ – Act IV, scene ii.”)